PythonCharmers/sklearn_pycon2014/README.md

-# PyCon 2014 Scikit-learn Tutorial
+# Adapted from the PyCon 2014 Scikit-learn Tutorial for Py2/3 compatibility

 *Instructor: Jake VanderPlas*